The RecPlex is open for individual and family use. Please remember to wash your hands frequently, remain physically distant and wear a mask.

 The Covered Pavilion, as well as the various sports fields, are available for rental.
 Complete information and forms.

-The Splash Pad will be open every June through September (official dates are weather dependant).
+The Splash Pad is scheduled to open on/around June 16, 2021.
 The Spray Park is the perfect place to cool off on those hot summer days.

 Splash Pad Rules: